 Traditional Ceremony Options

 There are several unification ceremonies that can be done at a wedding.
-They most often take place directly after the exchange
+They most often take place directly after the

-adapting in this way.
-These ceremonies may be especially important in non-religious weddings, which may end too quickly
+common choices for adapting in this way.
+These ceremonies may be especially important in non-religious weddings, which

-otherwise!
+may end too quickly otherwise!
 Below please find several options to incorporate into your ceremony:

 Rose Ceremony

 In the Rose Ceremony, the Bride and Groom give each other a Rose.
 Two roses are all that is necessary.
-The Rose Ceremony is placed at the end of the
+The Rose

-ceremony just before being pronounced husband and wife.
-In the old language of flowers, a single red rose always meant "I love you".
-The Rose ceremony
+Ceremony is placed at the end of the ceremony just before being pronounced husband and wife.
+In the old language of

-gives recognition to the new and most honorable title of "Husband and Wife".
+title of "Husband and Wife".

 The Officiant will say: